dudarev/speechdown/docs/diagrams/ports_and_adapters.md

 The diagram shows several types of relationships:

 1. **Port Implementation** (solid arrows): Each adapter implements its corresponding port interface
-2. **Adapter Dependencies** (dotted arrows): Some adapters depend on other adapters:
+2. **Adapter Dependencies** (solid arrows): All adapter dependencies are implemented through dependency injection:
-   - `AudioFileAdapter` depends on `FileTimestampAdapter` for timestamp extraction
+   - `AudioFileAdapter` receives `FileTimestampAdapter` through constructor injection
-   - `SQLiteRepositoryAdapter` depends on `FileTimestampAdapter` for file timestamp operations
+   - `SQLiteRepositoryAdapter` receives `FileTimestampAdapter` through constructor injection
-   - `FileOutputAdapter` depends on `ConfigAdapter` for output configuration
+   - `FileOutputAdapter` receives `ConfigAdapter` through constructor injection

+All inter-adapter dependencies in this codebase follow the dependency injection pattern, where dependencies are provided through constructors rather than being created internally.
+This ensures better testability, flexibility, and adherence to the dependency inversion principle.

 ## Key Architectural Benefits